The convergence rate of the equilibrium measure for the hybrid LQG Mean Field Game: Problem setup and Main results

 Indeed, choosing the CTMC common noise instead of Brownian motion does not simplify the underlying problem, since it preserves the path-dependence feature of the equilibrium measure.
 On the contrary, the advantage of CTMC common noise is that the applications aim to model less frequently changing environment settings, such as government policies implemented by multiple different regimes.
 Due to its realistic applications, stochastic control theory perturbed by CTMC is extensively studied in the context of hybrid control problems, see books \cite{MY06, YZ10} and the references therein.

 We close this section with a remark on the uniqueness.
-The uniqueness of Mean Field Game can be achieved under Lasry-Lions monotonicity \cite{LJ07} or displacement monotonicity \cite{GMMZ21} and our setting in Section \ref{s:mfg} does not satisfy either one.
-This paper does not answer the uniqueness of the current Mean Field Game setting and this is still an open question to us.
-The convergence of Theorem \ref{t:main02} only implies that the unique equilibrium path of $N$-player game converges one of the possibly many equilibrium paths of the limiting MFG, which is characterized by Theorem \ref{t:main}.
+The uniqueness of Mean Field Game can be achieved under Lasry-Lions monotonicity \cite{LJ07} or displacement monotonicity \cite{GMMZ21} and our setting in Section \ref{s:mfg} satisfies the displacement monotonicity.
+Thus, the convergence of Theorem \ref{t:main02} implies that the unique equilibrium path of $N$-player game converges to the unique equilibrium paths of the limiting MFG, which is characterized by Theorem \ref{t:main}.